 I gained my PhD in History at Uppsala University in 2003, and became Associate Professor (docent) in History at Örebro University in 2014.
 From 1 July 2017 I am Senior Lecturer and Associate Professor at the Department of History at Uppsala University.
+I was Director of Studies for undergraduate level during the period 2019-2022, and coordinated the subject of history within the Upper Secondary School Teacher Education Programme.

 Currently I am finishing my project Illustrious ladies: Birgittine models for authority and female leadership during the Late Middle Ages.
 The project was funded in 2015-2017 by the Swedish Foundation for Humanities and Social Sciences (https://www.rj.se/en/anslag/2014/illustrious-ladies-birgittine-models-of-authority-and-female-rulership-in-the-late-middle-ages/ ).
 During this period I have been visiting researcher at the Saxo Institute, Copenhagen, at Somerville College, Oxford, the Institut d'Études Médiévales, Louvain-la-Neuve, and the Swedish Institute, Paris.